luije87/documentation/application_checkin_kiosk.rst

 Checkin Kiosk
 =============

 The Checkin Kiosk allows for students and attendees to checkin to events, career fairs, interviews, and appointments.
 Checkins are recorded in the system and can be reported on.
+Using the Checkin Kiosk requires the 'Launch Kiosk' permission.

 Logging Out
 -----------